-Employees who have been given a notice of layoff shall be recalled in order of seniority to vacant positions for which they are qualified and/or certified.
+Employees who have been given a notice of layoff shall be placed on a list and recalled in order of seniority to vacant positions for which they are qualified and/or certified.
+Employees laid off shall remain on the recall list for one calendar year after being laid off.

-E. COMPENSATION
+F. COMPENSATION